Top of page logo

 #4 Turtles

-A green sea turtle seen diving pamilacan at Bohol.
+A green sea turtle seen at a pamilacan dive site of Bohol.

-Whilst turtles are a fairly common sight around the Philippines, Bohol is worth special mention as the dive sites there are especially plentiful with them – especially green sea turtles and also sometimes hawksbill turtles; which are usually rare in the Philippines!
-On just one dive I saw seven six green sea turtles and a hawksbill.
+Turtles are a fairly common sight around the Philippines; however Bohol is worth special mention as the dive sites there are especially plentiful with them – particularly green sea turtles but also sometimes the rarer hawksbill turtles.
+On just one dive around Balicasag I saw seven six green sea turtles and a hawksbill!
+Totally awesome dude!

-A green sea turtle seen diving pamilacan at Bohol.
+A green sea turtle seen at a pamilacan dive site of Bohol.

 Best Bohol Dive Sites